This should be the first question that you ask yourself before you start searching for Muay Thai equipment to buy.

 Just trust me on this: do not buy the cheapest stuff.
 It will most likely break or lose shape quickly and it may cost you a nasty injury.

-It is especially important to pick the right Muay Thai gloves.
+It is especially important to buy the right Muay Thai gloves.

 There are differences between top brands too.
 For example, Twins gloves are softer than Fairtex ones and they may be better for sparring, especially for beginners.

-A good gym will provide you with all the necessary stuff like heavy bags, weights, and dumbbells, medicine balls, skipping ropes and training facilities like mats and boxing rings.
+A good gym will provide you with all the necessary stuff like heavy bags, weights, dumbbells, medicine balls, skipping ropes, and training facilities like mats and boxing rings.

-Most of them will offer you a sparring equipment as well.
-I wouldn't recommend to use it.
-Generally, it's of a poor quality and in "one size fits all" size :-].
+Most of them will offer you sparring equipment as well.
+I wouldn't recommend using it.
+Generally, it's of poor quality and in a "one size fits all" size.

 You will be better off bringing your own personal stuff.